The Best Places to Visit in Devon & Cornwall

 Dartmoor

 Dartmoor is also home to ancient archaeological sites, such as Grimspound, a Bronze Age settlement that offers insights into the region’s deep history and complex relationship with humanity.
 Charming villages like Widecombe-in-the-Moor offer respite for weary adventurers, where they can enjoy cream teas and traditional pubs.
-Away from walking, wild swimming in the River Dart or exploring Becky Falls provide plenty of thrills, and make Dartmoor a destination of choice for both nature lovers and history buffs.
+Away from walking, wild swimming in the River Dart or exploring Becky Falls provides plenty of thrills, and makes Dartmoor a destination of choice for both nature lovers and history buffs.

 Exeter

-The capital of Devon and the largest city in the South West of England – Exeter is filled with rich heritage.
+The capital of Devon and the largest city in the South West of England, Exeter is filled with rich heritage.
 Dominating the city centre is Exeter Cathedral, a Gothic masterpiece renowned for its intricate architecture and stunning stained-glass windows.
-The historic quayside is another highlight, offering a picturesque setting for waterside dining, boutique shopping, and leisurely walks along the banks of the river Exe.
+The historic quayside is another highlight, offering a picturesque setting for waterside dining, boutique shopping, and leisurely walks along the banks of the River Exe.

 The Eden Project